Indigenous Learning Services

 General Inquires, Indigenous Learning Services

-The Truth & Reconciliation Specialist supports the Calls to Action, TQS, LQS, SQS, and Division Goals through providing teacher, school leader, and whole district professional development opportunities, supporting the Truth & Reconciliation Lead Teacher role, and developing & delivering curriculum.
+The Truth & Reconciliation Specialist supports the Calls to Action, TQS, LQS, SQS, and Division Goals through providing teacher, school leader, and whole division professional development opportunities, supporting the Truth & Reconciliation Lead Teacher role, and developing & delivering curriculum.

 The Mountain Cree Camp (more commonly known in the past as the Smallboy Camp) was established in 1967 by Chief Robert (Bobtail) Smallboy and Lazarus Roan from the Erminskin band.